livz/livz.github.io/_tips/Permissions-Poke-Around.md

     3. Click on the *Privacy* Tab
     4. Click *Full Disk Access* section in the sidebar

-After unlocking the interface, you can just drag-and-drop an application here, or use the **+** button to add manually.
+After unlocking the interface, just drag-and-drop an application here, or use the **+** button to add manually.

 * The protected folders have *no special attributes or permissions*: